lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 ---
-title: Lucee System Properties and Environment Variables
+title: System Properties and Environment Variables
 id: running-lucee-system-properties
 related:
 - tag-application
 description: How to set and use Environment Variables or System Properties to configure specific Lucee Server settings
+menuTitle: Environment Variables
 ---

 ## System Properties and Environment Variables ##